 We found 8 dermatologists near Phoenixville, PA.

-Dr. Peter Lapis' medical specialty is cytopathology and dermatopathology.
-Dr. Lapis takes Medicaid and Medicare insurance.
-His education and training includes medical school at Semmelweis University Faculty of Medicine and residency at Massachusetts General Hospital, a hospital affiliated with Harvard Medical School, and a hospital affiliated with the University of Colorado Denver.
+Dr. Peter Lapis practices cytopathology and dermatopathology.
+Dr. Lapis accepts Medicaid and Medicare insurance.
+He graduated from Semmelweis University Faculty of Medicine.
+His medical residency was performed at Massachusetts General Hospital, a hospital affiliated with Harvard Medical School, and a hospital affiliated with the University of Colorado Denver.
 He is conversant in Hungarian.

 Clinical interests: Medical Dermatology